fa08c/shadowsocks/CONTRIBUTING.md

     $ ./.jenkins.sh

-Note that we are running `.jenkins.sh` as a normal user.
+Note that we are running `.jenkins.sh` as normal user.

 Be aware that `.jenkins.sh` does not stop when the first failure occurs.
 Instead, it runs through all tests and reports all failures.